nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

 ### Deleting a student from TutorAid

 1. Deleting a student while all students are being shown

-   1. Prerequisites: List all student using the `list` command.
-Multiple students in the list.
+   1. Prerequisites: List all student using the `list` command and there are multiple students in the list.

    2. Test case: `del -s 1`<br>

       Expected: First student is deleted from the list.
 Details of the deleted student contact shown in the status message.
 Timestamp in the status bar is updated.

    3. Test case: `del -s 0`<br>

       Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    4. Other incorrect delete commands to try: `del`, `del -s x`, `...` (where x is larger than the list size)<br>

       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with corrupted/missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    1. Prerequisites: The file `data/tutorAidLessons.json` exists.

+    2. Test case: Adding a duplicate lesson directly into `tutoraidLessons.json`<br>

+       Add the following code snipped into `tutoraidLessons.json`:
+       `{
+       "lessonName" : "Maths 1",
+       "capacity" : "",
+       "price" : "",
+       "students" : [],
+       "timing" : ""
+       }`

+        Now save the file and try to launch TutorAid.

+       Expected: TutorAid will open but none of the sample data in `tutoraidLessons.json` will be displayed.
+Status bar remains the same.

+    3. Test case: Delete `tutoraidLessons.json`<br>

+       Now launch TutorAid.

+       Expected: TutorAid will open and there will be no lessons displayed.
+Status bar remains the same.